 Food intolerances are a very common condition that many people experience and can be responsible for many symptoms.
 Identifying which foods you are sensitive to is essential to eliminate the root cause.
 This can take commitment, effort and patience.
 Most people give up once they need to remove common foods they are use to eating.
 It is also important to remove substances such as refined sugar, food preservatives and dyes.
 Only once you remove these obstacles can you allow your GI tract to heal and your symptoms to resolve.
 Once you eliminate the offending foods there are a number of natural things that can help heal your digestive lining and offset the effects of the allergic inflammation.

-Stay tuned for part 2 where I will review these options!
+Stay tuned for part two where I will review these options!